HendrickZhou/shazam-air/README.md

 `$ conda develop /Your/Project/Path/shazam-air/src`

 # Run Demos
     Note: all the demo dataset, model and wav files are provided under the `/data` directory.
-Feel free to record or inport your own demo file though.
+Feel free to record or import your own demo file though.

 ## 1.audioDemo
 Just run the script in `demos/` directory